Home REIT: Operations

 The company specialises in property for homeless people in the United Kingdom.
 It is managed by AEW UK Investment Management LLP and lets the properties to registered charities and housing associations on leases of between 20 and 30 years.
 Its portfolio was valued at £327.9 million as at 31 August 2021 and, by May 2022, it had created a portfolio offering 8,500 beds in sheltered accommodation for homeless people.

 Controversy

 In 2024, the Serious Fraud Office opened an investigation into the company over whether fund managers misled the market.
+In January 2026, the National Crime Agency and Serious Fraud Office arrested six people and raided seven sites linked to Home Reit.